Online colleges in California make it possible for any student, regardless of location, to attend one of the state’s top schools.

-CSU Stanislaus is accredited by the Western Association of Schools and Colleges.
+California State University – Stanislaus is accredited by the Western Association of Schools and Colleges.

 Fresno Pacific University is recognized as a Hispanic-Serving Institution.
 The school is also dedicated to giving students a Christian-focused education along with strong academics.
-FPU online offers 20 online programs ranging from degree completion to master’s degrees.
-Online courses are either 6 or 12 weeks long.
-Students can major in fields like administrative services, school counseling, and more.

 Fresno Pacific University is accredited by the WASC Senior College and University Commission.

 Golden Gate University has been innovating the online degree experience since 1998.
 They strive to give online students the same academic excellence as their on-campus counterparts.